vision4robotics/DarkLighter/README.md

 # Publication and citation

-DarkLighter is proposed in our paper for IROS 2021.
+DarkLighter is proposed in our paper accepted by IROS 2021.
 Detailed explanation of our method can be found in the paper:

 Junjie Ye, Changhong Fu, Guangze Zheng, Ziang Cao, and Bowen Li

+**DarkLighter: Light up the Darkness for UAV Tracking**

+In Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2021

+Please cite the above publication if you find this work helpful.
+Bibtex entry:

+> @Inproceedings{Ye2021IROS,
+>
-DarkLighter: Light up the Darkness for UAV Tracking
+> title={{DarkLighter: Light up the Darkness for UAV Tracking}},
+>
+> author={Ye, Junjie and Fu, Changhong and Zheng, Guangze and Cao, Ziang and Li, Bowen},
+>
+> booktitle={Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)},
+>
+> year={2021},
+>
+> pages={1-7}}

 # Contact
 Junjie Ye